tflori/orm/docs/reference.md

 Create a select statement for $tableName with an object oriented interface.

-When you omit $entityManager and $connection static::$defaultEntityManager and static::$defaultConnection is used.
+It uses static::$defaultEntityManager if $entityManager is not given.

 **Visibility:** this method is **public**.
 <br />